mapninja/Earthsys144/GLOSSARY.md

 ## Field

 A column in an attribute table.
 Each field stores one type of information, such as `NAME`, `DATE`, or `POPULATION`.

+## Field Name

+The label used to identify a field in a table.
+A field name such as `MHHINC2020` tells you what kind of values that column stores.

 ## Field Calculator